Circular Sock Knitting Machine Society Bylaws

 Section 6.09 Special Meetings

-In the absence of the Chairperson, the Board shall elect for that meeting a Chairperson Pro Tempore to perform the duties of said Chairpersons.
+In the absence of the Chairperson, the Board shall elect a Chairperson Pro Tempore for the meeting to perform the duties of said Chairpersons.
 The regular order of business of a Board Meeting may be suspended by a majority vote of the members present.

 Section 6.10 Vacancies